Skip to content

 TableContents

-run_logsAggregate run-level log: exit code, stdout/stderr summary, command
+run_logsAggregate log: exit code, command

-log_linesIndividual streamed output lines indexed by (run_id, stream, seq)
+log_linesStreamed output lines by (run, seq)

-task_logsPer-task execution records (for engines that report task-level data)
+task_logsPer-task execution records

 Runs are soft-deleted (deleted_at) rather than hard-deleted.